gvwilson/thirdbit/src/fiction/iffy/index.md

 hands on her knees and panting, he double-checked his rifle and settled into a steady walking stride beside her.

-*Was this what it was like?*
-she wondered.
-Was this what her olders had felt when they saw the ocean boil around the *Rushin Doll* and knew there was nothing they could do to save themselves?

 She didn't notice the rumbling above the sound of her own breath until Edson caught her arm